 Triple Impact Through Focused Outcomes and Structured Activities

 Announcement at COP26 from the Climate Investment Coalition of US$130 billion in commitments from Nordic and UK pension funds to invest in climate before 2030, from left to right: Bárður á Steig Nielsen, Prime Minister of the Faroe Islands; Sauli Niinistö, President of Finland; Stefan Löfven, Prime Minister of Sweden; Katrín Jakobsdóttir, Prime Minister ofIceland; Múte B. Egede, Premier of Greenland; Mette Frederiksen, Prime Minister of Denmark; Jonas Gahr Støre, Prime Minister of Norway.

-1) Technology & Innovation, 2) Policies & Frameworks and 3) Finance & Investments to attain higher joint ambition, new innovative partnerships and focused outcomes between public and private stakeholders.
+We use a carefully curated three-tiered framework on the four main drivers for change to attain higher joint ambition, new innovative partnerships and focused outcomes between public and private stakeholders.

 We use a set of proven tools in order to achieve our outcomes, applying structured year-round stakeholder engagement, creating market-focused partnerships and coalitions, using sector-based transition targets and pathways, as well as hosting outcome-oriented annual summits.